jdugan6240/kak-bundle/README.md

 - The author of the plugin force-pushes to their repository, rewriting history in the process.

-In this case, running `bundle-force-update <plugin_name>`, where `<plugin_name>` is the name of the plugin causing issues, and then running `bundle-update` will force an update to the plugin.
+In this case, running `bundle-force-update <plugin_name>`, where `<plugin_name>` is the name of the plugin causing issues, and then running `bundle-update` will force the repository to reset, allowing an update.
 However, this will overwrite any local changes made to the plugin that haven't been committed to the plugin's remote repository.
-For example, with kak-lsp, this would be `bundle-force-update kak-lsp` and `bundle-update`.
+For example, with kak-lsp, this would be
+`bundle-force-update kak-lsp` and `bundle-update`.

 ## License